List of Africans by net worth

 The Richest Africans is an annual ranking of the richest African people, compiled and published by the American business magazine Forbes.
-The list has been published since 2015.
 In 2025, there was a record of 22 African billionaires on the list.
-Billionaires who are from Africa, but do not reside in the continent (such as Elon Musk, Patrick Drahi, Patrick Soon-Shiong, Nathan Kirsh, Mohammed Al Amoudi, Adebayo Ogunlesi, Ivan Glasenberg, Mo Ibrahim, Tope Awotona) are excluded from the list by Forbes.
+Billionaires who are from Africa, but do not reside in the continent (such as Elon Musk, Patrick Drahi, Patrick Soon-Shiong, Nathan Kirsh, Mohammed Al Amoudi, Adebayo Ogunlesi, Ivan Glasenberg, Clive Calder, Mo Ibrahim, Tope Awotona) are excluded from the list by Forbes.